Resources

 • If the internship is part of your course of study

 Another great resource is the document Internships and the National Minimum Wage (2009) from the UK Department for Business Innovation and Skills.
-It answers questions such as “Does it matter what I call the internships?” or”Do I have to pay someone doing work experience?”
+It answers questions such as “Does it matter what I call the internship?” or”Do I have to pay someone doing work experience?”
 It also says that if you’re doing an internship in the UK and think that you are being exploited, you should call the Pay and Rights helpline (0800 917 2368).
 Please do.

 United States